AustinKelsay/jscraft-4-kids/README.md

 - Check the browser's developer console for errors (F12 key)
 - Make sure Three.js CDN link in index.html is working
 - Verify you're using a modern browser with WebGL support

+### I can't rotate objects with Q/E!
+- Make sure you have an object selected (not fists/0)
+- Q/E only rotate the ghost preview when building
+- When using fists (0), Q/E rotate the camera instead

+### Doors aren't highlighting on houses!
+- Move closer to the door (within 8 units)
+- Look directly at the door, not the house walls
+- Click when the door turns green to enter

 ## 📚 Learning Resources